 The rest of the 100 (in alphabetical order): Barbara Dalton, Pfizer Venture Investments

 Barbara Dalton has run US-listed drugs company Pfizer’s corporate venturing unit since she joined in 2007 as vice-president.
-But her knowledge of the industry stretches back nearly a quarter of a century to when she started out as president of UK-based pharmaceutical company GlaxoSmithKline’s CVC unit, SR One, in 1993.
+But her knowledge of the industry stretches back a quarter of a century to when she started out as president of UK-based pharmaceutical company GlaxoSmithKline’s CVC unit, SR One, in 1993.

 Her small team at Pfizer puts out about $50m a year in cheque sizes of up to $10m a round and is both active and successful.
 Her Pfizer profile says she has managed more than 30 fund investments and 80 diverse company investments in the US and Europe and has had direct investing responsibility for biotechnology therapeutic and platform companies, as well as some healthcare IT and service businesses, including Alere, Ciphergen, Corixa, Genset, Gliatech, Gryphon, iJet, Lexicon, OGS, Third Wave, Rib-X Pharmaceuticals.